Financial Accounting Foundation

 The Financial Accounting Foundation (FAF) is located in Norwalk, Connecticut, United States.
 It was organized in 1972 as a non-stock, Delaware Corporation.
 It is an independent organization in the private sector, operating with the goal of ensuring objectivity and integrity in financial reporting standards.
+FAF operates four branches in its organization: the Financial Accounting Standards Board (FASB), the Governmental Accounting Standards Board (GASB), the Financial Accounting Standards Advisory Council (FASAC), and the Governmental Accounting Standards Advisory Council (GASAC).